LeBron James: 2004–2008: Rise to superstardom

-In the 2004–2005 season, James earned his first NBA All-Star Game selection, contributing 13 points, 8 rebounds, and 6 assists in a winning effort for the Eastern Conference.
-Around the league, teams took note of his rapid development, and Denver Nuggets coach George Karl told Sports Illustrated: "It's weird talking about a 20-year-old kid being a great player, but he is a great player ...
+In the 2004–05 season, James earned his first NBA All-Star Game selection, contributing 13 points, 8 rebounds, and 6 assists in a winning effort for the Eastern Conference.
+Teams took note of his rapid development, and Denver Nuggets coach George Karl told Sports Illustrated: "It's weird talking about a 20-year-old kid being a great player, but he is a great player ...
 He's the exception to almost every rule."
 On March 20, James scored 56 points against the Toronto Raptors, setting Cleveland's new single-game points record.
 At the end of the season, James was named to his first All-NBA Team.
-Despite a 30–20 record to start the year, the Cavaliers again failed to make the playoffs, finishing the season 42–40.

-James picks up his dribble against Caron Butler of the Washington Wizards in November 2006.

-During the 2006 offseason, James signed a three-year, $60 million extension with a fourth year player option, aligning his potential free agency in the 2010 offseason with fellow draft class members Dwyane Wade and Chris Bosh.
+The Cavaliers again failed to make the playoffs, finishing the season 42–40.
+During the 2006 offseason, James signed a three-year, $60 million contract extension with the Cavaliers, with the option for a fourth year.

-At the 2006 All-Star Game, James led the East to victory with 29 points and was named the NBA All-Star Game Most Valuable Player.
-He also finished second in overall NBA Most Valuable Player Award voting to Steve Nash.
-Under James' leadership, the Cavaliers qualified for the playoffs for the first time since 1998.
-In his postseason debut, James recorded a triple-double in a winning effort over the Washington Wizards.
-In Game 3 of the series, he made the first game-winning shot of his career, and made another in Game 5.
-Cleveland would go on to defeat the Wizards before being ousted by the Detroit Pistons in the second round.
+At the 2006 All-Star Game, James led the Eastern Conference to victory with 29 points and was named the NBA All-Star Game Most Valuable Player (MVP).
+He finished second in overall NBA MVP Award voting, behind Steve Nash.
+Under James's leadership, the Cavaliers qualified for the playoffs for the first time since 1998.
+In his postseason debut, James recorded a triple-double in a win over the Washington Wizards.
+In Game 3, he made the first game-winning basket of his career, and another in Game 5.
+Cleveland defeated the Wizards before losing to the Detroit Pistons in the second round.

-James engages in his pre-game ritual of tossing crushed chalk into the air in March 2008; the routine was mostly ended after 2011.
+James engages in a pre-game ritual of tossing crushed chalk into the air in March 2008.